 In 1893 Chicago was put in the world map as a destination of culture, architecture, and innovation as it hosted the World’s Fair: Columbian Exposition celebrating the 400th anniversary of Christopher Columbus’s arrival in the New World.
 This extravagant event took place just two decades after the Great Chicago Fire that left a third of the population homeless.
 Over the years, architect and urban designer, Daniel Burnham, who was also responsible for the famed Flatiron Building in NYC, reimagined this rough and tumbled industrial town to the modern city it is today.

-Ever since, Chicago has been renowned for world-class architecture, museums, and more recently a thriving food scene.
-In the May 2017 issue of Conde Nast Traveler Chicago was named the “best restaurant city in America.”
-This is for good reason, as it has become a foodie mecca boasting much more than deep-dish pizza, hot dogs, and Italian beef sandwiches.
+Ever since, Chicago has been renowned for world-class architecture, museums, and more recently, a thriving food scene.
+In the May 2017 issue of Conde Nast Traveler, Chicago was named the “best restaurant city in America.”
+This is for good reason as it has become a foodie paradise boasting much more than deep dish pizza, hot dogs, and Italian beef sandwiches.
 Speaking of accolades, the culture vulture will be thrilled to hear that in 2015 Trip Advisor named the Art Institute of Chicago the best museum in the world beating out the Louvre, the Met, and the British Museum.

 If you find yourself in the windy city in the winter, don’t fear!
 The holidays are a magical time with the whole city decked out in the season’s finest and annual traditions like the Christkindlmarket in Daley Plaza, ice skating in Millenium park, and the Macy’s storefront windows.
-In the dead of winter, get excited for the annual Restaurants Week that takes place in late January/early February with almost two weeks and hundreds of restaurants in the Chicagoland area offering prix fixe meals at prices often less than one entrée on the regular dinner menu.
+In the dead of winter, get excited for the annual Restaurants Week that takes place in late January/early February for almost two weeks.
+Hundreds of restaurants in the Chicagoland area offer prix fixe meals at prices often less than one entrée on the regular dinner menu.
 No matter the time of year, Chicagoans will welcome you with midwest charm and hospitality.

 Airports and Transfers

-Chicago is home to two major international airports including one of the busiest in the world, Chicago O’Hare International Airport (ORD) and the smaller yet more conveniently located Midway International Airport (MDW).
-Depending on the airline and various other factors will determine which airport you fly into.
+Chicago is home to two major international airports including one of the busiest in the world, Chicago O’Hare International Airport (ORD), and the smaller yet more conveniently located Midway International Airport (MDW).
+The airline and various other factors will determine which airport you fly into.
 Both, however, are easily accessible to downtown and the rest of the city.

 The easiest, most cost effective, and often quickest way to get from O’Hare and Midway airports to downtown is via the ‘L’ trains.
 The CTA Blue Line ‘L’ train runs from Chicago O’Hare on the northwest side of Chicago to downtown taking approximately 40-45 minutes and costs $5 for a Single-Ride Ventra ticket.
 The Blue Line runs 24 hours a day, seven days a week and all trains from O’Hare run through downtown.
 A taxi from O’Hare to downtown will be about $40 and take between 25 and 90 minutes depending on your exact destination and traffic.